 Joining university is an exciting adventure, exploring a new city, making friends, and jumping into a degree.

-Studying a Business Management and Entrepreneurship degree will open your mind to the knowledge and skills you’ll need to either create your own start-up or for exciting managerial careers in other organisations.
+Studying a BA (Hons) Business Management and Entrepreneurship degree will open your mind to the knowledge and skills you’ll need to either create your own start-up or for exciting managerial careers in other organisations.

 Why not use the summer to gain some entrepreneurial knowledge to get you prepared for your course.
 These books are packed full of great information, to get you used to the language and maybe some key theories.